SAP-samples/kyma-runtime-extension-samples/sample-event-trigger-java/README.md

     export KUBECONFIG={path-to-kubeconfig}
     ```

-2. Build and push the image to the Docker repository:
+* Build and push the image to the Docker repository:

    ```shell script
    DOCKER_ACCOUNT={your-docker-account} make push-image
    ```

-3. Update the image name in the [Kubernetes Deployment](k8s/deployment.yaml).
+* Update the image name in the [Kubernetes Deployment](k8s/deployment.yaml).
 Refer to the standard Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [Service](https://kubernetes.io/docs/concepts/services-networking/service/) definitions.

+### Kubernetes Deployment

+This section details out deploying the application and event trigger as standard Kubernetes resources.

+To deploy as Helm chart, please refer to [Helm Chart Deployment](#helm-chart-deployment)

+#### Deploy the application

-4. Deploy the application as a Kubernetes Service.
+* Deploy the application as a Kubernetes Service.

    ```shell script
    kubectl -n dev apply -f ./k8s/deployment.yaml
    ```

-5. Verify that the Pods are up and running:
+* Verify that the Pods are up and running:

    ```shell script
    kubectl -n dev get po